futatuki/viewvc/src/lib/README-altsvn.txt

 This is one of replacement of vclib.svn module, to support Python 3.x.
 It doesn't use swig Python binding of Subversion API, which is not support Python 3.x yet, but uses bridge module to access C API, written in Cython.
-It is not support remote repository yet, and for Python 3.x, almost all features are not tested.
+(But it is not tested almost all on Python 3.x yet.)

 [Build Requirement]
 * Cython 0.28 or above (not tested in 0.27 and below, and it is obviously